Clicky

 Three Mylar bags, 10" x 14" in size

-There are ready-made food vacuum sealer bags—there are even food vacuum sealer rolls available to make the perfect-length bag to suit!
+There are ready-made food vacuum sealer bags— and there are food vacuum sealer rolls readily available to make the perfect-length bag... here's a bit of info regarding the rolls below:

 Dry-Packs 1-Gallon ShieldPro Mylar Bags